AnonymousICML237/ICML237/README.md

 ICML2019 Submission 237
 ==

-This repository contains the source code for ICML2019 submission 237 'Diversified Progressive Layerwise Adversarial Training for Improving'.
+This repository contains the source code for ICML2019 submission 237 'Training Robust Deep Neural Networks via Adversarial Noise Propagation'.
 We give the codes for VGG-16 on CIFAR-10.

 Dependencies